-There are many different ways you can put together a 'system' for your vineyard or winery.
+There are many different ways you can put together a 'system' for your farm.
 It's up to you how you do that - to make sure it fits with how you operate.
-There are no 'right' ways to do this - but make sure you have covered the 'must do' list on page 3.

-As a check: see our 'Good Practice Self Assessment Table' at the back of this guide for a list of the things you need to have thought through as you develop a health and safety system that works for you.
+There are no 'right' ways to do this - just make sure you have covered the 'must do' list on page 3.
+As a check: see our 'Good Practice Self Assessment Table' at the back of this guide for a list of the things you need to have thought through as you develop something that works for you.

-You need to prevent work-related harm to worker's health, for example from noise, chemicals, work-related stress and fatigue.
+You need to prevent work-related harm to worker's health, for example noise, chemicals, work-related stress and fatigue.